-Successful completion of this 240 hour course will enable you to satisfy the educational requirements to apply for a Certificate of Registration issued by the NSW Office of Fair Trading to work in the real estate profession.
-Other criteria also apply.
+Course description: You will develop the skills you need to provide support to the functional areas within either a real estate/property agency or a stock and station agency.
+Completion of the course will enable you to satisfy the training requirements to apply for a certificate of registration issued by the NSW Office of Fair Trading to work in the real estate or stock and station property sector.